 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 On the city’s webpage residents can find volunteer opportunities to keep the city parks and trails clean and keep invasive species from spreading.
 In addition, we have very active neighborhood associations that volunteer to remove invasive species.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 The City of Eau Claire contains three areas along the Great Wisconsin Birding and Nature Trail: Mississippi/Chippewa Rivers Region.
-The areas included are the Chippewa River State Trail, Beaver Creek Reserve, and the Carson Park, Half Moon Lake, Riverview Park area.
+The areas included are the Chippewa River State Trail, Beaver Creek Reserve, and the Carson Park, Half Moon Lake, Riverview Park, and Putnam Park area.